 The study’s findings have important implications, asserted immediate past AHA president Robert Eckel, MD, at the American College of Cardiology conference.
 “Clearly usual care, meaning a visit from a dietitian at the time of discharge from the hospital, is not adequate.”

 But intensive dietary education can have profound benefits, stated Dr. Tuttle in her presentation at the conference.
 “Our study really supports the value of referring patients for intensive, long-term dietary intervention.”

-The benefits would most likely have been even better had the Pritikin Program been used “because Pritikin has been proven to be about twice as effective as the AHA and Mediterranean-style diets for lowering LDL cholesterol levels,” notes Dr. Jay Kenney, Nutrition Research Specialist at the Pritikin Longevity Center.
+The benefits would most likely have been even better had the Pritikin Program been used “because Pritikin has been proven to be about twice as effective as the AHA and Mediterranean-style diets for lowering LDL cholesterol levels,” notes Kimberly Gomer, MS, RD, LDN, Director of Nutrition at the Pritikin Longevity Center.